 Working towards your goal on a consistent basis is not only a realistic approach, but will also build momentum, and thereby—compared to working at it once in a while—makes starting easier, keeps your mind focused, and keeps the pressure off.

 What’s crucial is to commit yourself—diligence and persistence are qualities that you’ll cultivate gradually as you work towards your goal.

 If you’re planning to change some habits, change them one habit at a time.

-Young writes that, while it may seem slow, in a year, you could potentially change 12 habits!
+Young writes that, while it may seem slow, by focusing on a habit a month for a year, you could potentially change 12 habits!

 American writer Pearl S. Buck once said: “I don’t wait for moods.
 You accomplish nothing if you do that.
 Your mind must know it has got to get down to work.”

 Find out what distracts you and block these out ruthlessly when working at your goal.
 You may need to sign out of all social media websites, turn your phone to airplane mode, confine yourself to a quiet room, or decline any calls to go out on a particular day.

 Keeping distractions at bay will bring added importance to the task you’re engaging in and increase your productivity.
 Take frequent breaks, such as once every hour or half hour for ten minutes at a time—fatigue is a sneaky distractor.

 Limit your pursuits this year to only a few at a time.
 Having too many pursuits is like juggling more balls than you can manage.
 There are all kinds of opportunities out there: ask yourself which ones are worth it and whether you have enough time.